james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

 status: "seeding"
 ---

-Outside of usual sprint project work (Scala Functional Programming microservices with ZIO, Caliban, Circe, Doobie, etc.), I enjoyed dabbling with different bits of tech and ideas (mostly tech/way of working related) in my time at Disney Streaming so far!
+Outside of usual sprint project work (Scala Functional Programming microservices), I enjoyed dabbling with different bits of tech and ideas (mostly tech/way of working related) in my time at Disney Streaming so far!

 # Migrating our team to Kubernetes